What is art conservation? Is it the same as restoration?

 How long will it take to have my piece restored?

-It depends upon the extent of the treatment needed as well as how many other projects we have lined up.
-We usually tell our clients to expect about three months turnaround time, but more involved projects can take longer.
-If you have a deadline you are working with we will always do our best to be flexible.
+We are currently telling our clients to expect about four months turnaround time, but this can vary depending upon the extent of the treatment needed as well as how many other projects we have lined up.
+We work on projects in the order that they come in to us.
+If you have a deadline you are working with we will do our best to accommodate it.

 What is your background?

 Sarah holds a Bachelors degree in art conservation from the University of Delaware and studied further at the Scuola Lorenzo de’Medici in Florence, Italy.
 Tim holds Bachelors and Masters degrees in fine art and art education respectively.
 He learned the trade through an extensive apprenticeship coupled with years of hands-on experience as a professional artist.

 Is restoration something I can do on my own?

 While art conservation is best left to the professionals, there are some preventive steps you can take at home to ensure a long life for your artwork.
 That being said, much of what we are tasked with fixing is the result of botched restorations from amateurs or well-intentioned owners, so if you are unsure, please ask us or bring it to us first!

 What’s the oldest thing you’ve ever treated?
 Have you ever treated any works by notable artists?